Most of the time, you will be working with affiliate networks to find offers for campaigns.

 Let’s talk about the pay bump.

-For the most party most offers are on multiple networks around and you can do a little research on offervault.com and which networks have certain offers.
+Most big offers are on multiple networks, and you can do a little research on offervault.com and see which networks have certain offers.

-We have found that in many cases Network A is paying $32 for the Exact same offer that Network B is paying $35 on.
+In many cases, we have found that Network A is paying $32 for the same offer that Network B has for a $35 payout.

-In many cases you can ask them to match or make sure the offer is in fact the exact same advertiser, landing page, etc
+Oftentimes, you can ask them to match or make sure the offer is, in fact, the same advertiser, landing page, etc.

-If you are a good affiliate then more than likely they will want to maintain your business and “work with you” for a compromise.
+If you are a good affiliate, they will likely want to maintain your business and “work with you” to compromise.

 Don’t expect bumps if you are a newbie, but it never hurts to ask.

-Next, is my personal favorite when my affiliate manager gives me a tip on a hot offer and we go on to crush it.
-It’s a great feeling a win for both us, the affiliate manager, and the advertiser
+Next, is my personal favorite.
+When my affiliate manager gives me a tip on a hot offer and we go on to crush it, It’s a great feeling, a win for all of us, the affiliate manager, the advertiser, and me!

 Are you seeing how this can benefit everyone?